-The lines at the entrance are at the height of the fame of the establishment but they go quite fast.
+The lines at the entrance live up to the fame of the establishment but they go pretty fast.
 I recommend you order one of the breakfast specials with coffee.
 They carry an omelet sandwich with cheese & ham, bacon or sausage for less than $4.
 Who's more?

 Gray's Papaya is also a good option to cap off a night out or at the theater on Broadway, as they are open 24 hours.
-With a hot dog and their famous papaya juice, you'll go back to the hotel to sleep with a smile from ear to ear.
+With a hot dog and their famous papaya juice you'll return to the hotel to sleep with a smile from ear to ear.

 - Where is it?
 You'll find it at 2090 Broadway, New York, NY 10023.